 The Controlling Spouse/Relative Healing

-This chapter will describe the challenge of dealing with a controlling spouse, child or relative and offer recommendations for serious marital conflict.
-The healing of a compulsive need to dominate others is very challenging, but it is possible.
-We have found that a spiritual component in the healing process, as in the treatment of substance abuse disorders, can both strengthen the person dealing with a controlling individual and help the controller give up the need to dominate.
+This chapter will describe the challenge of dealing with a controlling spouse, child or relative and offer recommendations for addressing serious this conflict.
+The healing of a compulsive need to dominate others is very challenging.
+This conflict is properly identified as a major marital toxin.

-Men and women experience great happiness and joy when they find someone to whom they can entrust themselves.
-This happiness can last in some couples for a lifetime.
-However, most couples experience conflicts which can temporarily weaken their safe feeling or ability to trust.
-When trust diminishes, emotional walls unconsciously go up which then limit giving and receiving love.
-Subsequently, spouses feel less happy and may experience loneliness and irritability toward their spouse.
+Men and women are on a journey to find someone to whom they can entrust themselves for a lifelong commitment..
+After the discovery of the person, marriage and the birth of children various stresses can result in a diminishment of trust, the foundation for loving.
+When this occurs, emotional walls can unconsciously go up which then limit giving and receiving love.
+Subsequently, spouses feel less happy and may experience loneliness and irritability toward a spouse.
 This type of stress also can lead to transitory tendencies to control or to withdraw.
-Fortunately, damage to trust can be resolved if promptly addressed through a process of understanding, forgiving, seeing the good in one's spouse, and re-committing to trust and to love again.

 In contrast to these transitory stresses on marital trust are the serious difficulties which arise when a spouse manifests ongoing controlling and disrespectful behaviors.
 Unfortunately, not a small number of spouses today bring into their marriages strong selfishness, deep unconscious trust wounds from hurts with a parent or the serious weakness of modeling after a controlling parent which lead them to act in a controlling manner.